-- Rinse your boat and equipment that normally gets wet with hot tap water (greater than 50°C), or
+- Rinse your boat and equipment with hot water (>50°C)

-- Spray your boat and trailer with high pressure water (250 psi), or
+- Spray your boat and trailer with high pressure water (>250psi)

-4. Empty your bait bucket on land before leaving any body of water.
-Never release live bait into water, or release aquatic animals from one water body into another.
-It is illegal to use gobies, ruffe or rudd for bait!
+- Empty your bait bucket on land before leaving any waterbody.
+Never release live bait into water or transport aquatic animals from one body of water to another.
+NOTE: It is illegal to use gobies, ruffe, or rudd for bait!

 - Finally, learn how to identify aquatic invasive species.
 If you believe you have encountered an invasive species, take a picture and submit a report to the Invading Species Hotline at 1-800-563-7711 or online at EDDMapS Ontario, https://www.eddmaps.org/ontario/